-It was very common for Estate Agents and Auctioneers in Ireland to charge between 1% and 2.5% commission on the sale of a house.
+It was very common a few years ago for Estate Agents and Auctioneers in Ireland to charge between 1% and 2.5% commission on the sale of a house.

 There are now a lot more estate agents offering fixed prices for house sales.